Housing, Meals, Supervision

 Breakfast, lunch, and dinner will be available to resident campers in the University Dining Hall.
 Commuter campers will have lunch and dinner available to them in the Dining Hall.
 The first meal for campers is dinner on check-in day.
 The final meal for campers is lunch on the final/check-out/concert day.
 Campers with special dietary concerns should contact the camp office.
 Many times, the Dining Hall can make special arrangements for your camper!

-The Dean of Men and Women, along with the Head Counselors, manage a staff of about 30 counselors and 10 counselors in training (CITs).
+The Director of Residence Life, along with the Head Counselors, manage a staff of about 30 counselors and 10 counselors in training (CITs).
 These people will always be present at events throughout the duration of the camp and campers will never be unsupervised.
 Their main goal is to guarantee a safe and enjoyable experience for every camper--and to make sure everyone has a great time at camp!

 The Camp Nurse, will live on campus in the dorms with campers.
 She will be available to administer medications, tend to basic injuries and needs, and monitor the overall health and well-being of all campers.
 Should a camper need increased medical attention for any reason, they are eligible to utilize the Fronske Health Center on the NAU campus.
 The health center is an outpatient facility staffed by full-time physicians and nurse practitioners.